arnaudmorisset/web-dev-sampler-rust/README.md

 Like many, I stand on the shoulders of giants. 🙂

-Special thanks to the authors and maintainers of the following libraries:
+Special thanks to the authors and maintainers of the following libraries and tools:

 - [actix-web](https://github.com/actix/actix-web)
 - [sanitize_html](https://github.com/andy128k/sanitize-html-rs)